-

 For the safety of our participants, we are unable to accommodate unregistered youth or children under the age of 4.

-• Animals as Engineers - Explore some of the wondrous things animals build to help them survive in the habitats in which they live.
+Animal Architects - Explore some of the wondrous things animals build to help them survive in the habitats in which they live.
 Make your own model habitats.
 (K-LS1-1, K-ESS3-1, 1-LS1-1, 2-PS1-2, 2-LS4-1, K-2-ETS1-2, K-2-ETS1-3)

-• Plants on the Farm - Observe and explore plants at Moore Road Farm to learn more about the needs of living things, what it takes for plants to grow, and how plants are useful to other organisms.
+Plants on the Farm (Spring/Summer) & Harvest on the Farm (Fall) - Observe and explore plants at Moore Road Farm to learn more about the needs of living things, what it takes for plants to grow, and how plants are useful to other organisms.
 (K-LS1-1, K-ESS2-2, K-ESS3-1, K-ESS3-3, 1-LS1-3, 1-LS3-1, 1-ESS1-2, 2-PS1-1, 2-LS2-1, 2-LS2-2, 2-LS4-1)

-• Working with Weather - Investigate different types of weather events and why and how they happen.
+Working with Weather - Investigate different types of weather events and why and how they happen.
 Learn about the water cycle through experimentation and observation.
 (K-PS3-1, K-ESS2-1, K-ESS3-2, 1-ESS1-1, 1-ESS1-2, 2-PS1-4, 2-ESS1-1, 2-ESS2-3)

 Other Seasonal or Standards-Based Opportunities Available upon Request – Contact us at fieldtrips@thestemconnection.org to discuss possibilities.

-• Exploring Earth Processes - Identify, model, and investigate how geological processes make changes to the Earth quickly and over time.
+Erosion in Motion - Identify, model, and investigate how geological processes make changes to the Earth quickly and over time.
 (4-ESS1-1, 4-ESS2-1, 4-ESS3-2, 5-PS1-4, 5-ESS2-1, 5-ESS3-1, 3-5-ETS1-1, 3-5-ETS1-2)

-• Healthy Soil and Water - Clean and healthy soil and water are essential for healthy organisms and ecosystems.
+From Soil to Sky - Clean and healthy soil, water and air are essential for healthy organisms and ecosystems.
 Observe and test soil and water samples to determine how healthy they are.
 (3-ESS2-3, 5-PS1-3, 5-PS1-4, 5-ESS2-1, 5-ESS3-1)

-• Organism Adaptations & Interactions - Explore living and nonliving things, noticing interactions and how living things are dependent upon both living and nonliving things around them.
+Organism Adaptations & Interactions - Explore living and nonliving things, noticing interactions and how living things are dependent upon both living and nonliving things around them.
 Model and investigate the features that organisms have that help them survive.
 (3-LS2-1, 3-LS3-1, 3-LS4-2, 4-LS1-1, 4-PS3-2, 5-PS3-1, 5-LS1-1, 5-LS2-1, 5-ESS2-1)

 Other Seasonal or Standards-Based Opportunities Available upon Request – Contact us at fieldtrips@thestemconnection.org to discuss possibilities.

-• 6th-8th Grade Field Trips
+6th-8th Grade Field Trips

-• Energy Flow in Ecosystems - Explore how energy in all ecosystems starts with the sun and moves through different organisms within an ecosystem.
+Energy Flow in Ecosystems - Explore how energy in all ecosystems starts with the sun and moves through different organisms within an ecosystem.
 (MS-PS4-2, MS-LS1-6, MS-LS2-1, MS-LS2-2, MS-LS2-3, MS-LS2-4)

-• Healthy Gardens & Water - Visit, observe, and explore our gardens to learn more about how the needs of organisms are met at Moore Road Farm, what it takes for a garden to grow, and how we maximize our space and time to grow as much as possible in our gardens.
+Healthy Gardens & Water - Visit, observe, and explore our gardens to learn more about how the needs of organisms are met at Moore Road Farm, what it takes for a garden to grow, and how we maximize our space and time to grow as much as possible in our gardens.
 Observe and test soil and water samples to determine how healthy they are.(MS-LS1-5, MS-LS1-6, MS-LS2-2, MS-LS2-3, MS-LS2-4, MS-ESS3-3, MS-ESS2-4,MS-PS-2)

 Other Seasonal or Standards-Based Opportunities Available upon Request – Contact us at fieldtrips@thestemconnection.org to discuss possibilities.